The Cost of Working Together

 Built up relationship capital means trust from early collaborations reduces negotiation costs later.
 Teams that have worked together coordinate faster next time.

-Improved information gathering means Harmonizers develop better knowledge of where expertise lives.
-This reduces search costs even as the organization grows.
+Improved information gathering means better knowledge of where expertise lives, reducing search costs even as the organization grows.

-Harmonizers can re-use shared success frameworks for new initiatives at much lower cost than the original design.
+Shared success frameworks can be re-used for new initiatives at much lower cost than the original design.

-Companies without Harmonizers face larger decreasing returns to scale.
+Companies without harmonizer thinking face decreasing returns to scale.
 They either stay small, accept high coordination costs, or outsource the hard stuff.
 Each option limits them.
-Companies with Harmonizers have better odds at maybe facing increasing (or at least less decreasing) returns to scale.
+Companies that apply harmonizer thinking have better odds at facing increasing returns to scale.
 They grow larger while maintaining coordination efficiency.
 They execute strategic complexity that competitors can’t match.

 Think about what this looks like in practice.
 Apple coordinates hardware, software, and services internally while competitors manage these through market relationships.
 Uber and Lyft’s city-level teams coordinated with central platform development faster than competitors who either centralized everything or fully decentralized.
 Amazon coordinates across different work types faster than competitors who silo functions.